brisbanesocialchess/.github/profile/README.md

 # Welcome to Brisbane Social Chess

+We are a registered community organisation in Queensland with a committee.

 ## Four Meetups Every Week

 We are playing real in person over the board chess four times a week at four different locations across Brisbane city.